LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D2-Canvas.md

 ### Getting a Context Object

-The canvas context objec" provides methods and properties for drawing and manipulating graphics on the canvas.
+The canvas context object provides methods and properties for drawing and manipulating graphics on the canvas.

-The code below gets a reference to a HTML canvas element on a web page, then creates a context object that can be used by JavaScript code to draw in 2D (two dimensions) on the canvas.
+The code below gets a reference to a HTML canvas element on a web page, then creates a context object that can be used by JavaScript to draw in 2D (two dimensions) on the canvas.

 ```javascript
     this.$canvas = document.querySelector('#imgCanvas');